odea-project/qAlgorithms/report/report.md

 closer to other bin members than another point would have to be counted as outside of the bin while being distant enough from another real point so as to not count it towards the bin in a vacuum.
-The worst-case DQS is calculated for the entire bin, meaning with the average of all MIDs.
+The worst-case DQS is calculated for the entire bin, meaning it is the average of all MIDs.
 This stems from the necessity to determine a per-bin criterion, where a bin could also have been flagged for one member fulfilling this condition.
 It was decided against this on grounds